Psycho-oncology: Psychological

 Diagnosis and treatment of cancer is known to influence psychological well-being to a significant degree.
 Rates of psychological distress are elevated for most individuals who have been diagnosed with cancer when compared to population norms.
 Common psychological reactions to cancer are mood and anxiety-related concerns.
 Elevated rates of depression and anxiety in response to a cancer diagnosis is often attributable to uncertainty regarding mortality and well as going through arduous treatments and concerns related to functional interference and body-image or other self-concept related distress.
 Understanding how individuals react psychologically to cancer is important to support their overall well-being and maximize quality of life during treatment and beyond.
 While the prevalence of psychological disturbance in reaction to cancer is relatively high when compared to population norms, many individuals report fairly stable psychological well-being through the cancer trajectory and some even report improved psychological well-being.

 Depression and anxiety

 Common psychological reactions to cancer (same) diagnosis and treatment include depressive symptoms and anxiety.
-Factors that may contribute to clinically significant anxiety and depression in the context of cancer include threat to life, uncertainty regarding prognosis and treatment outcome, worry regarding toxic treatments, functional impairment as a result of toxic treatments, and physical symptoms themselves, commonly including fatigue, pain, nausea, hair loss, neuropathy, and chemo brain.
+Factors that may contribute to clinically significant anxiety and depression in the context of cancer include threat to life, uncertainty regarding prognosis and treatment outcome, worry regarding toxic treatments, functional impairment as a result of toxic treatments, and physical symptoms themselves, commonly including fatigue, pain, nausea, neuropathy, and chemo brain.
 These topics have been incorporated into psychotherapy treatments tailored to the experience of living with cancer.
 While the majority of individuals diagnosed with cancer do not exhibit clinically significant symptoms of depression or anxiety, prevalence after cancer diagnosis is substantially higher than population norms.
 Psychological well-being is not only associated with overall quality of life, but has been shown to be associated with shorter survival.